Founded in 1983, United Way of Hays & Caldwell Counties takes a long-standing history of public trust seriously.

 UWHCC must be governed by an active, responsible, and voluntary governing board to ensure effective governance over the policies and financial resources of the organization.
 This board is responsible for UWHCC delivering on our mission to advance the common good.

-UWBC must follow locally adopted codes of ethics for volunteers and staff that include provisions for ethical management, publicity, fundraising practices and full and fair disclosure.
+UWHCC must follow locally adopted codes of ethics for volunteers and staff that include provisions for ethical management, publicity, fundraising practices and full and fair disclosure.

 Diversity, Equity, & Inclusion